 Electrolysis involves inserting a metal probe (needle) into the hair follicle to the dermal papilla (the base of the follicle).
 An electrical current is then discharged to cauterise the follicle, hopefully preventing re-growth.
 Each hair is probed individually and then removed using tweezers.

 How many treatments will I need?

 The number of treatment sessions required varies with each patient.
 A treatment session can range from about 15 minutes to more than an hour depending on the area being treated.
 Many factors can influence the treatment schedule for each patient, for example hair growth cycles, the amount and type of hair to be treated, previous use of temporary hair removal methods, hereditary factors, hormone imbalance, medication and stress levels.
 Those patients that adhere to the recommended treatment schedule will usually accomplish their goal in about one year.
 However, some improvement should be observed within several months after beginning treatment.

 The majority of hairs treated will not regrow.
 The hairs that do regrow are likely to be the deep-rooted, coarse hairs.
 Due to the hair growth cycle, new hair as well as hairs emerging from a dormant phase will also require additional treatments to achieve your desired results.

 What areas of the body can be treated?

-Unwanted hair can be removed from nearly all areas of the body with hair removal electrolysis.
+Unwanted hair can be removed from nearly all areas of the body with electrolysis.
 The most common areas are the hairline, eyebrows, cheeks, sideburn area, upper and lower lip, chin, throat, neck, breasts, underarms, stomach, bikini line, feet and toes.
 It is recommended that the inside of the ears and nose should not be treated.
-Also, seek medical advice to determine whether hair in a mole can be treated safely.
+Also, you should seek medical advice to determine whether hair in a mole can be treated safely.

 Can women have electrolysis during pregnancy?